 Explore Historical Attractions in Boston

-The Freedom Trail
+Freedom Trail

 Visitors can stop at the Old State House, Bunker Hill Monument, USS Constitution Museum, and more.
 The path also winds through several world-famous public parks and green spaces, including Granary Burying Ground, Boston Common, and the Public Garden.
 All along the way, visitors can find historical markers and monuments that tell the story of America’s fight for independence.

-The Old State House
+Old State House (Boston)

-The Old State House in Boston is a National Historic Landmark located in the heart of downtown.
+Old State House (Boston) is a National Historic Landmark located in the heart of downtown.
 Built in 1713, it was the seat of government for the Province of Massachusetts Bay and later the Commonwealth of Massachusetts.
 In 1776, the Declaration of Independence was first read to citizens on July 18th.
 The Old State House combines Georgian and Federal architectural styles and has been restored to reflect how it looked in 1798.

 Today, visitors can explore its rich history through interactive displays, hear firsthand accounts from costumed interpreters, view rotating exhibits that tell stories from the past, or watch a movie about Boston’s role in the American Revolution.